 Step 4: Whatever the file extension is, be it PST or OST, rename the file to FileName.old.

-Now close the all the opened windows and open MS Outlook.
+Now close the all the windows and open MS Outlook.

-If the Outlook data file which you renamed earlier, is in PST format, run SCANPST.EXE for this file.
-Read this blog to know Repair PST File by using Inbox Repair Tool (scanpst.exe).
+If the Outlook data file is in PST format, run the scanpst.exe utility for this file.
+Read this blog to know Repair PST File by using Inbox Repair Tool (scanpst.exe)

 Repair MS Office installation

-If all the above steps fail to fix the issue, you are left with the last option in which you need to repair MS Office installation.
-To do this task, follow the steps given below:
+If all the above steps fail to fix the issue, the last option is to repair MS Office installation.
+To do that, you need to follow these simple steps:

 Step 1: Go to Control Panel, and click Programs and Features in the options.

-Step 2: Find Microsoft Office in the list.
-Right click it and click Change.
+Step 2: Find Microsoft Office on the list.
+Right-click it and click Change.